There is a plethora of choices when it comes to bathroom floor tile ideas.

 Materials are many and varied, ranging from funky vinyl to luxury materials such as solid marble.
 Be aware, though, that although they are bound to add an air of elegance, many natural stone floors will need an element of maintenance to keep them looking at their best.

-'When choosing floor tiles, make sure that they are non-slip but not too textured,' advises Yousef.
+'When choosing from bathroom tile ideas for your floor, make sure that they are non-slip but not too textured,' advises Yousef.
 'You want to make sure they have grip, but if they are too textured, lime scale can easily build up, making cleaning a nightmare.'

 BATHROOM FLOOR TILE IDEAS